 Types of Crypto Clients

 Cryptocurrencies are a bit more complex than conventional financial assets.
 In addition to a capital asset, they can be used as transactional currencies or as part of financial services agreements.
-An easy way to get a handle on potential tax implications is to group clients into different buckets based on the way that they use cryptocurrencies.
+An easy way to get a handle on potential crypto tax implications is to group clients into different buckets based on the way that they use cryptocurrencies.

 The most common types of crypto clients include: